jingxiangwu/laman/README.md

 - .....

 ## Tips
-As I recently switched to a MacBook with M1 chip, it is quite non straightforward to install PyTorch Geometric.
+As I recently switched to a MacBook with M1 chip, it becomes quite non straightforward to install PyTorch Geometric.
 I have included a detailed guide on the installation on M1 Macs, please see [Installation Guide](./install_geometric.md).